ajithksenthil/AttachmentBot/docs/GettinStarted.md

 Usage: After running ChatAssessmentAnalysis.py, use this script to visualize the model's performance and any other insights from your data.
 Installation

-## Before running the scripts, you need to set up your environment:
+## Before running the scripts, you need to set up your environment, in your terminal or command line interface:

 Clone the toolbox repository.

 Navigate to the toolbox directory.

-Install required dependencies by running pip install -r requirements.txt.
+Install required dependencies by running pip install -r requirements.txt in your terminal

 Running the Scripts

 ## Each script is designed to be run independently, based on the stage of your analysis: